Climate of Africa: Wind

-The low-level easterly African jet stream is considered to play a crucial role in the southwest monsoon of Africa, and helps form the tropical waves which march across the tropical Atlantic and the eastern part of the Pacific during the warm season.
+The mid-level African easterly jet stream north of the equator is considered to play a crucial role in the West African monsoon, and helps form the tropical waves which march across the tropical Atlantic and the eastern part of the Pacific during the warm season.
 The jet exhibits both barotropic and baroclinic instability, which produces synoptic-scale, westward-propagating disturbances in the jet known as African easterly waves, or tropical waves.
 A small number of mesoscale storm systems embedded in these waves develop into tropical cyclones after they move from west Africa into the tropical Atlantic, mainly during August and September.
 When the jet lies south of normal during the peak months of the Atlantic hurricane season, tropical cyclone formation is suppressed.